Isolated torus invariants and automorphism groups of rigid varieties: Introduction

 \section{Introduction}

-Let $\KK$ be an algebraically closed field of characteristic zero and $\GA$ be its additive group.
-Assume $X$ is an affine algebraic variety over $\KK$.
-One of approaches to investigate the group of regular automorphisms of $X$ is to study $\GA$-actions on $X$.
-Usually the group $\Aut(X)$ of regular automorphisms of an affine variety $X$ is not a finite-dimensional algebraic group.
-Sometimes this group is rather huge and it is impossible to give an explicit description of this group.
-For example, if $\dim X\geq 2$ and $X$ admits a nontrivial $\GA$-action, then $\Aut(X)$ is not finite-dimensional.
-Therefore, it is natural to consider the class of rigid varieties.
-Let us remind that a variety is called {\it rigid} if it does not admit any nontrivial $\GA$-actions.
-Sometimes we say that an algebra is rigid if it does not admit any nontrivial $\GA$-actions.
+Let $\KK$ be an algebraically closed field of characteristic zero and $\GA$ be its additive group $(\KK,+)$.
+Suppose that $X$ is an affine algebraic variety over $\KK$.
+One~approach to investigate the group of regular automorphisms of $X$ is to study $\GA$-actions on~$X$.
+In general, the group $\Aut(X)$ of regular automorphisms of an affine variety $X$ is not a finite-dimensional algebraic group.
+In some cases this group is sufficiently large that it is not possible to give an explicit description of it.
+For instance, if $\dim X\geq 2$ and $X$ admits a nontrivial $\GA$-action, then $\Aut(X)$ is not~finite-dimensional.
+It is therefore natural to consider the class of rigid varieties.
+Recall that a variety is called {\it rigid} if it does not admit any nontrivial~$\GA$-actions.
+Similarly, we say that an algebra is rigid if it does not admit nontrivial~$\GA$-actions.

-In some sense the case of rigid variety is the opposite case of flexible variety, see \cite{AFKKZ}.
-For flexible varieties there exists a way to obtain many flexible varieties from a given one $X$.
-We can consider suspensions over $X$, i.e. sub varieties in $\KK^2\times X$ given by $uv=f$, where $u$ and $v$ are coordinate functions on $\KK^2$ and $f$ is a non-constant regular function on $X$.
-A suspension over a flexible variety is flexible, see \cite{AKZ}.
+In some sense, the case of a rigid variety is the opposite case of a flexible variety, see \cite{AFKKZ}.
+For a flexible variety, there is a way to construct the set of flexible varieties from a given one.
+We can consider \emph{suspensions} over the variety $X$, that is, subvarieties in $\KK^2\times X$ given by $uv=f$, where $u$ and $v$ are coordinate functions on~$\KK^2$, and $f$ is a non-constant regular function on $X$.
+The suspension over a~flexible variety is flexible, cf. \cite{AKZ}.

-It is natural question if we can obtain many rigid varieties from one given by the same or similar construction.
+A natural question arises whether we can obtain many rigid varieties from one by the same or similar construction.
 In~\cite[Definition~3.1]{Ga} the following generalization of the notion of suspensions is given.